-- 11.8.1 Employees in customer service positions, or in positions that may require work in student housing or dining facilities, may be required to wear shirts or uniforms identifying them as University employees. - 11.8.2 The University will provide employees with required shirts or uniforms.
+- 11.8.1 The University will provide employees with required shirts or uniforms.
 Full-time employees required to wear University-provided clothing on a daily basis will receive five (5) shirts or uniforms at the time of hire.
-Part-time employees, and employees who wear University-provided clothing on specified occasions, will receive a supply of shirts or uniforms at the time of hire appropriate to their job requirements and schedule.
-Shirts or uniforms will be repaired or replaced by the University at its election on a fair wear-and-tear basis. - 11.8.3 Prior to making a decision to purchase or modify shirts, uniforms or special clothing, affected employee groups will be given the opportunity to provide input into the color, fabric, and style of required clothing items. - 11.8.4 All shirts and uniforms provided by the University will be worn in accordance with applicable rules and safety regulations.
+Parttime employees, and employees who wear University-provided clothing on specified occasions, will receive a supply of shirts or uniforms at the time of hire appropriate to their job requirements and schedule.
+Shirts or uniforms will be repaired or replaced by the University at its election on a fair wear-and-tear basis. - 11.8.2 Prior to making a decision to purchase or modify shirts, uniforms or special clothing, affected employee groups will be given the opportunity to provide input into the color, fabric, and style of required clothing items. - 11.8.3 All shirts and uniforms provided by the University will be worn in accordance with applicable rules and safety regulations.
 Employees are required to return all shirts and uniforms supplied pursuant to this section upon separation from employment.